Guna Yala: Customs and traditions

-The Night Festival or "inna-mutiki" is a party where all the people get involved in the celebration of a wedding or a new marriage in the community.
+The Night Festival or "inna mutiki" is a party where all the people get involved in the celebration of a wedding or a new marriage in the community.
 This festival usually lasts several days until the liquor stock garnered by the families is finished.

 Demographics

 The Guna District of Yala has a population of 31,557 inhabitants (2010), which shows a progressive decrease in the population.

 Guna Revolution

-The Guna Revolution refers to the events in 1925, in which the Guna Indians fought the ruling Panamanian authorities, who were attempting to force the Indians to adopt Hispanic culture by military action.
+The Guna Revolution refers to the events in 1925, in which the Indigenous population of Guna Yala fought the ruling Panamanian authorities, who were attempting to force the Indians to adopt Hispanic culture by military action.
 During this revolution the Guna Yala territory seceded and operated as the short-lived Republic of Tule.
 Following mediation by the United States, the Guna re-united with Panama.
 The Gunas, with the support of the Panamanian government, created an autonomous territory called the Guna Yala district for the indigenous inhabitants which they would rule themselves.